jibeetz/les-cols/readme.md

 ## To do

-- Add some details in list
+- Add details in list
 - Setup Groups of roads in list
 - Prepare details panel
 - Click on tooltip triggers details